 The Curly Girl Handbook by Lorraine Massey is the go to book for anyone starting their curly girl journey.
 I read it early on in becoming and curl specialist and I lend it to clients all the time.
 It is a great foundational understanding of how to manage your hair.
 I believe there is an updated version coming out that will remove the references to oils being good for your hair.
 Like anything it's full of great information and not so great information, but overall I found it helpful and so have my clients.
 Take what works and leave the rest behind.

 There is another book by Lorraine called Silver Hair-A Handbook which is a wonderful resource for anyone considering stepping away from hair color and embracing their grey.
 It's a very personal choice and everyone makes it for a slightly different reason.
-I personally don't color my hair and enjoyed the validation I got from reading it.
-I lent my copy out and haven't gotten it back, so it's on my list to purchase again.
+I personally don't color my own hair nor do I offer color services in the salon.
+I enjoyed the validation I got from reading it.

 In the shop I carry the full line of Inner Sense Organic Beauty which I completely adore, BUT there are times when I recommend these products to clients.
 Little Twig Conditioner is a wonderful co-wash and I'd say it is comparable to Long Hair Don't Care.
 LHDC has been a staple of the curly world for a long time, but it is difficult to get on a consistent basis and pretty expensive.
 The Little Twig product is marketed as a baby conditioner and is a great alternative for folks looking for clean/gentle ingredients.
 It comes in several scents or a non scented version.
 It has a great price point at under $15 which is also a HUGE plus for folks on a budget.